GnanasriPB/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- RIGHT SHIFT OPERATION FOR THE USER GIVEN INTEGER NUMBER WITH 3 SHIFT.md

-# Experiment No: 1c-Varibles and Expressions, Operators - Adding Two Complex Numbers
+# Experiment No: 1c-Varibles and Expressions, Operators - Right shift operation for the user given integer number with 3 shift.

 ## AIM
 To Write a python program to perform the basic right shift operation for the user given integer number with 3 shift.